 These companies are using new business models that are highly relevant to paratransit, and that may help drive improvements for riders.

-Working with Existing Providers
+where can i get azithromycin over the counter Working with Existing Providers

 Since many local governments already use private companies to provide paratransit service, another option is to incentivize current ridesourcing companies such as Uber, Lyft and Sidecar to expand their offerings to include paratransit services.